Using Emacs as an External Editor in PyCharm

 Assigning a keyboard shortcut

-By the way, PyCharm makes it possible to assign a keyboard shortcut to this action: click to open Settings/Preferences dialog, open the Keymap page, find Emacs, and choose on the context menu:
+By the way, PyCharm makes it possible to assign a keyboard shortcut to this action: click to open Settings/Preferences dialog, open the Keymap page, find Emacs, and choose from the context menu:

 No conflicts are reported, so click OK, and see the new shortcut appearing in the list of actions and on themenu: